Five Common Mistakes Homeowners Make with Drain Cleaning in Richardson, TX

 But hastiness can give way to mistakes, leaving you in a position where you have to deal with both drain clogs and costly plumbing damage that will put a huge dent in your savings.
 Yes, that’s right; one small mistake can leave you in an even worse situation than when you started.

-At Dial One Johnson Plumbing, we’ve seen countless homeowners run into the same mistakes over and over again when they try their hand at drain cleaning.
+At Dial One Johnson Plumbing, Cooling & Heating, we’ve seen countless homeowners run into the same mistakes over and over again when they try their hand at drain cleaning.
 Drain cleaning tools will be used improperly, things that shouldn’t be used as drain cleaning tools become tools anyway, and allegedly helpful drain cleaning solutions have been created that not even the world’s most renounced biochemist would want to touch.
 Needless to say, we want you to avoid these errors at all costs.

 As with really anything in life, the key to remedying this situation is showing a little more consideration.
 The average homeowner shouldn’t be going at full speed just to fix their drains, especially when they are most likely not a licensed, fully-trained professional.
-Instead, you need to practice awareness, and the team at Dial One Johnson Plumbing is here to help you.
+Instead, you need to practice awareness, and the team at Dial One Johnson Plumbing, Cooling & Heating is here to help you.
 We’ll give insight into what pitfalls you should avoid for not only just cleaner drains, but an overall stronger plumbing system.

 While there are probably some Richardson homeowners out there who have made absolutely horrific mistakes with drain cleaning, we’ve narrowed it down to five of the most common.
 Perhaps you’ve already made a few of them—and in that case, you definitely know what sort of damage they can bring.
 Regardless, please avoid the following the next time your drains act up: